Jump to accessibility statement Skip to content

 Course structure

-Up to three students will spend six half days in the same practice between the third week of January and the end of March; the timetable is six Tuesday afternoons, but other half days may be possible if that suits the practice better.
+Up to three students will spend six half days or three full days in the same practice between the third week of January and the end of March.
+The timetable is six Wednesday mornings/three full Wednesdays.
 Students will take turns leading a consultation, followed by observing the tutor completing the consultation.
 Tutors will give feedback to the student and discuss interesting aspects of the clinical presentation.

-By the start of year 1 placements, students will have had nine sessions of training in core communication skills, seven of them involving role play for each student to practice gathering information and developing their consultation skills using fictional scenarios.
+By the start of year 1 placements, students have undergone training in core communication skills, including regular role play for each student to practice gathering information and developing their consultation skills using fictional scenarios.
+They also receive mental health awareness training.

 GP practices who have capacity and two available tutors can offer to take two groups of up to three students.
 Remuneration is per student per session.

-Up to three students will spend four half days a day a week in the same practice, either October to November, or February to March.
-Practices can offer to host students in both time periods, therefore hosting two separate groups.
-The timetable slot is a Wednesday morning but Wednesday afternoon is also possible.
-Students will be attached to one practice, which will be different from the practice they visited in year 1.
-On campus, they will be learning how to examine each body system, and how to include more questions in the history relating to body systems.
+Up to three students will spend eight half days or four full days in the same practice between October and March.
+These are timetabled on Wednesday mornings or full day Wednesdays.
+Students will be attached to a different practice from the one they visited in year 1.
+On campus, they will learn how to examine each body system and how to include more questions in the history relating to body systems.

-GP practices who have capacity and two available tutors can offer to take two groups of up to three students in the same allocation period.
+GP practices that have capacity and two available tutors can offer to take two groups of up to three students in the same allocation period.
 Remuneration is per student per session.

-The GP placement will take place in four-week blocks throughout the academic year.
-Students will attend in pairs, for seven sessions a week; one of these sessions can be with another member of the primary health care team.
-They will have a tutorial each week delivered by a member of the University’s clinical teaching team.
+The GP placement takes place in four-week blocks in nine rotations between September and June.
+Students will attend in pairs, for seven sessions a week from Tuesday to Friday.
+One of these sessions can be with another member of the primary health care team.
+They will have a tutorial each week on Mondays, delivered by a member of the University’s clinical teaching team.

 In Year 4, Sunderland students will sit the Applied Knowledge Test (AKT), the written component of the GMC’s Medical Licensing Exam (MLA).
 All UK medical students will need to pass the two components of the MLA to register as a doctor with the GMC.

-The GP placement will take place in ten-week blocks throughout the academic year.
-Students will attend singly for eight sessions a week; the aim is to immerse students in General Practice, to help prepare them for being foundation doctors.
+The GP placement takes place in ten-week blocks in three rotations between late August and April.
+Students will attend eight sessions a week from Monday to Thursday, and have a tutorial on Friday delivered by the University's clinical teaching team.
+The aim is to immerse students in General Practice, to help prepare them for being foundation doctors.

 At the end of Year 5, Sunderland students will take the second part of the GMC’s MLA, the Clinical and Professional Skills Assessment (CPSA), which is a performance-based assessment of clinical and procedural skills, knowledge and behaviours.
 The CPSA exam will be organised by the University and does not involve additional work for GP placement tutors.